What Flavor Are You Today? Understanding, Feeling, and Integrating Emotions

 It is always okay to feel your feelings.
 Difficulties arise when you begin to have feelings about your feelings!

-To understand this, let's explore what initiates these feelings.
-The sensations which you may be able to feel in your body when you are feeling an emotion are typically associated with some past event that caused you pleasure or pain.
+To understand this, let’s explore what initiates these feelings.
+The sensations that you may be able to feel in your body when you are feeling an emotion are typically associated with some past event that caused you pleasure or pain.

 What that means is that emotions arise when something happens in our life, like the past traumatic event examples, that we then interpret in a specific way.
 These events then cause a sensation we feel in the body that is then mentally associated with this feeling.
 That’s a lot of words, so let's break it down for simplicity.